Deconvolution module #include "diplib/deconvolution.h"

 functional,

-for which we use an ideal Laplace kernel here. is returned in out
+for which we use an ideal Laplace kernel here. is returned in out.

 In the frequency domain, the Tikhonov-Miller deconvolution filter is defined as

-where is the Fourier transform of in
+where is the Fourier transform of in, is the Fourier transform of psf, and is the regularization

 kernel in the frequency domain.